sleifer/image-munger/README.md

 - max-px: square box size to fix image in
 - max-width-px: width of box to fit image in
 - max-height-px: height of box to fit image in
+- catalog-folder-namespace: (true | false) when using catalogfolder package format, whether to mark as creating a namespace
+- catalog-folder-tag: when using catalogfolder package format, tag to assign

 ### Defined Presets